Cravvley/Battleship-game/README.md

-Battleship game written in js
+Battleship game written in javascript you can play it at https://cravvley.github.io/Battleship-game/